M13/40 tank: Operational use

 The M13/40 was used in the Greek campaign in 1940 and 1941 and in the North African Campaign.
 The M13/40 was not used on the Eastern Front; Italian forces there were equipped only with L6/40s and Semovente 47/32s.
-Beginning in 1942, the Italian Army recognized the firepower weakness of the M13/40 series and employed the Semovente 75/18 self-propelled gun alongside the tanks in their armoured units.
+Beginning in 1942, the Italian Army recognised the firepower weakness of the M13/40 series and employed the Semovente 75/18 self-propelled gun alongside the tanks in their armoured units.

 First actions

 The first of over 700 M13/40s were delivered following a rate of production of about 60–70 a month, before the fall of 1940.
 They were sent to North Africa to fight the British; however, most units were hastily formed (and thus lacked cohesion), the tanks had not been fitted with radios (giving them a serious tactical disadvantage even against inferior enemies) and their crews had almost no training (in 1940 the crews were given 25 days of actual tank training and then sent to the front).
 The baptism of fire came with a special unit, the Babini Group.
 Arriving too late to fight in the September offensive, this unit was ready the next December, for Operation Compass, a British offensive.
 Tanks of III battalion were present at the Battle of Bardia, where in two days of fighting (January 3–4, 1941) the Australians suffered 456 casualties while the Italians lost 40,000 men (2,000 killed, 3,000 wounded and 36,000 captured).
 Further action took place in Derna, where the V battalion had just arrived.
 On February 6–7, the British offensive penetrated so far that the Babini Group sought to open a breach in the British lines at the Battle of Beda Fomm in an effort to allow cut-off Italian troops to retreat along the Libyan coast.
 The attacks failed and all of their tanks were lost.
 The last six surviving tanks entered a field near the local British command post.
 They were destroyed one after another by a single 2-pounder (40 mm) anti-tank gun.
 Many tanks were lost in this campaign to artillery fire rather than other tanks.
 A number of captured M11 and M13 tanks were re-used by the Australian 2/6th Cavalry Regiment and the British 6th Royal Tank Regiment, until the spring of 1941, when their fuel ran out and they were destroyed.

 The M13 also fought in Greece, in difficult terrain and in April 1941, M13s of the 132nd Armoured Division Ariete took part in the Siege of Tobruk, with little success against British Matilda II tanks.
 Ariete had more success with the M13 in the action at Bir el Gubi against the Crusader tanks of the British 22nd Armoured Brigade.